Last SAGE Update

 I will continue to encourage everyone to follow us on Facebook.
 If you go to the school’s website, schools.graniteschools.org/churchilljr/, and click on the Facebook icon in the upper right corner, you will be directed to our official page.
 Once on our Facebook page, you can click “Like”.
 Facebook will be the number one source for getting immediate updates and information about what’s happening at school.

 Please use the student drop-off area on the west side of the school.
 The bus zone on the north end of the building and the east parking lot are not good drop off zones.
 With the construction on I-215, the bus has been getting to school at irregular times and we need to have the zone clear so it can pull in and drop off students.
 Using the east parking lot as a drop off blocks the faculty parking stalls and puts students at risk because many of them walk through that lot as they come to campus from the neighborhoods.

-October 27 SNAD (no school for kids)
+March 29 SNAD (No school for kids)

-November 10 High Honor Roll Ice Cream Party
+April 6 High Honor Ice Cream Party

-November 17 GPA Increase Party
+April 13 GPA Increase Party